Faculty Interest Inventory

 Center for Modeling, Simulation and Imaging in Medicine (CEMSIM)

-Leo received a B.S. degree in Theoretical and Applied Mechanics and a M. Eng. degree in Fluid Mechanics from the University of Science and Technology of China (USTC), and a PhD in Biomedical Engineering from Columbia University, where he became a post-doc on stem cells and tissue engineering.
+Leo received both B.S. and M. Eng. degrees in Mechanical Engineering from the University of Science and Technology of China (USTC), and a PhD in Biomedical Engineering from Columbia University, where he became a post-doc on stem cells and tissue engineering.
 He joined the Biomedical Engineering Department at the Rensselaer Polytechnic Institute as an assistant professor in 2011.

-Leo's research interests focus on studying physical forces in tissue development and tissue regeneration and developing microassays and technologies for disease diagnosis and drug screening.
-His research involves multidisciplinary approaches, which include aspects of cell and tissue biomechanics, tissue engineering, bioimaging, and micro-/nano- biotechnology.
+Leo's research interests focus on studying physical biology in tissue development and tissue regeneration and developing microassays and technologies for disease diagnosis and drug screening.
+His research involves multidisciplinary approaches, which include aspects of tissue engineering, biomaterial, bioimaging, cell/tissue biomechanics, and micro-/nano- biotechnology.

-Leo is a Pew scholar (Class 2013), and recipient of National Science Foundation Early Career Award and American Heart Association Scientist Development Grant.
+Leo is a Pew scholar (Class 2013), and recipient of National Science Foundation Early Career Award, American Heart Association Scientist Development Grant, and the March of Dimes Basil O’Connor Starter Scholar Research Award.

 Stem Cell Mechanobiology